Product Description

 Frequently Asked Questions

-Q: What are the dimensions of this load wheel assembly?
+Q: What are the key advantages of using this wheel for electric lift trucks?

-Q: Can this wheel be used in outdoor or wet environments?
+Q: Is this wheel suitable for outdoor or wet environments?

-A: Polyurethane wheels are designed for controlled indoor warehouse environments.
+A: This wheel is designed for controlled indoor warehouse environments.
 Outdoor use, wet floors, or extreme temperature exposure can accelerate material degradation.
-Always operate within the intended indoor warehouse application parameters for optimal performance and safety.